tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 - Higher-order functions which take a user specified function to apply in some context ([such as our sumTo from earlier](/javascript1/#functions-as-parameters-to-other-functions)) can be passed `identity` to restore the default behaviour.
 - For extracting data from encapsulated types (e.g. by passing `identity` into map).
-- The above scenarios are also indicative of a useful way to test such higher-order functions, broadly: "does passing the `identity` operator really give us back what we started with?".
+- The above scenarios are also indicative of a useful way to test such higher-order functions, broadly: “does passing the `identity` operator really give us back what we started with?”.
 - For composition with other combinators, as below.

 ### K-Combinator